Schools in Lakeland: A comprehensive guide

 What about zoning?

 You can use this map to search for your address and find the zoned schools.
 My husband and I used this tool when we were house hunting to validate zoning.
-Pro tip: Realtor.com or Zillow.com often did not have accurate zoning information.
+Pro tip: Realtor.com or Zillow often do not have accurate zoning information.

-Also, PCPS is undergoing a full rezoning exercise in which the new maps should be released soon and take effect the following 2024-25 school year.
+As a heads up — PCPS is undergoing a full rezoning exercise.
+New maps for elementary zoning are in development for the 2025-2026 school year, and middle/high schools are set to be rezoned in the 2026-2027 school year.
 We all wait in anticipation of the new maps, but as Polk County is one of the fastest-growing communities in the country, the need to rezone is understandable.

-If you take advantage of your zoned school, you’ll need to make sure you review the appropriate required documents, entrance and immunization requirements, complete the student entry form, and make an appointment to visit your zoned school to submit the registration forms to complete the process.
+If you take advantage of your zoned school, you’ll need to make sure you review the appropriate required documents, entrance and immunization requirements, and complete the student entry form.
+Then, make an appointment to visit your zoned school to submit the registration forms + complete the process.

-The zoned, magnet, and choice public school open enrollment process will be open from Jan.
-8 to Feb.
-16, 2024.
+The zoned, magnet, and choice public school open enrollment process typically opens at the start of the spring semester.

 Enrolling in traditional zoned schools